aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform XPS to WORDML via Java" h2="On Premise Java API to Render XPS to WORDML without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert XPS to WORDML by using two simple steps.
-First you need to render XPS file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to WORDML.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting XPS to WORDML is a simple two-step process that can be accomplished using the powerful Aspose.Total for Java package.
+Aspose.Total for Java is a comprehensive suite of APIs that provide a wide range of features for document processing.

+The first step is to render the XPS file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that enables developers to create, edit, and convert PDF documents.
+It provides a wide range of features for manipulating PDF documents, including the ability to render XPS files to DOC.

+The second step is to convert the DOC file to WORDML using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that enables developers to create, edit, and convert documents in a variety of formats.
+It provides a wide range of features for manipulating documents, including the ability to convert DOC files to WORDML.

+By using Aspose.Total for Java, developers can easily convert XPS to WORDML in just two simple steps.
+Aspose.Total for Java is a comprehensive suite of APIs that provide a wide range of features for document processing, making it the perfect choice for developers who need to convert XPS to WORDML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}